Overview

 }

 This opens the PCIem control device.
-All subsequent operations use this file descriptor.
+All configuration happens on this file descriptor.

 2. Creating the Device